Linux N-tier application in Azure with Apache Cassandra

 For high availability, deploy Cassandra in more than one Azure region.
-Within each region, nodes are configured in rack-aware mode with fault and upgrade domains, for resiliency inside the region.
+Nodes within each region are configured in rack-aware mode with fault and upgrade domains, for resiliency inside the region.

 The jumpbox has minimal performance requirements, so select a small VM size.
 Create a public IP address for the jumpbox.
 Place the jumpbox in the same VNet as the other VMs, but in a separate management subnet.

 To secure the jumpbox, add an NSG rule that allows ssh connections only from a safe set of public IP addresses.
 Configure the NSGs for the other subnets to allow ssh traffic from the management subnet.

 For the web and business tiers, consider using virtual machine scale sets, instead of deploying separate VMs into an availability set.
 A scale set makes it easy to deploy and manage a set of identical VMs, and autoscale the VMs based on performance metrics.
 As the load on the VMs increases, additional VMs are automatically added to the load balancer.
 Consider scale sets if you need to quickly scale out VMs, or need to autoscale.

 There are two basic ways to configure VMs deployed in a scale set:

 Use extensions to configure the VM after it's deployed.
 With this approach, new VM instances may take longer to start up than a VM with no extensions.